XTract-build/Xtract/transpiler_report.md

 4. **Inheritance**: Single contract only
 5. **Complex Types**: Custom enums and advanced types need manual review

-**Important:** These are documented limitations for Milestone 2, not implementation bugs.
+**Important:** These are documented limitations for future versions, not implementation bugs.

 ---